bob-ros2/rosmdb/README.md

 On the other hand it should also be possible to store any kind of structure without using the pre configured metadata schema template.

-This ROS Node meets the following requirements
+This ROS Node meets the following requirements:
 - Use MongoDB as storage
-- Operation modes
+- Operation modes:
   - Can store data alongside with metadata by default in a [basic schema template](#helper-script-genmetash)
-  - Can store data also in raw format by configuration without metadata (raw=True)
+  - Can store data in raw format by configuration without metadata (raw=True)
 - Data can be saved as simple String or complex JSON document
 - Additional metadata key\/value pairs can be added
 - Parallel processing per interface (all use an own ReentrantCallbackGroup)